-They are a variety of surety bond, so to understand any cost bond definition, it is important to understand surety bonds.
+A cost bond is a kind of surety bond which guarantees payment of court expenses.
+They are a variety of bonds, so to truly understand what they are, it is important to understand surety bonds.
 Surety bonds form a contract that is legally binding, involving three parties: the principal, the obligee, and the surety.
 The party requesting the bond is the obligee.
 The party obligated to buy the bond is the principal.
 In the case of cost bonds, the plaintiff is the principal and the court is the obligee.
-The bond is backed by the surety, which is an insurance company that ensures payment of claims if the contact’s terms go unfulfilled by the plaintiff—that is, if the plaintiff fails to pay.
+The bond is backed by the surety, which is an insurance company that ensures payment of claims if the contact’s terms go unfulfilled by the plaintiff—that is if the plaintiff fails to pay.

 Cost Bond Definition

-These come into play when a nonresident of a jurisdiction is involved in a court case in that jurisdiction.
+These come into play when a nonresident of jurisdiction is involved in a court case in that jurisdiction.
 They are typically obtained by a nonresident plaintiff, but it is possible for one to be required of a resident as well.
-Individuals as well as businesses may obtain a bond.
+Individuals, as well as businesses, may obtain a bond.

 When taking out these bonds, the plaintiff is essentially reassuring the court that they will pay for the costs of the litigation at the litigation’s conclusion.
 Those costs can include court fees and expenses related to depositions, attorneys, paralegals, and private investigations.
 (This is not an exhaustive list of possible expenses, and expense types vary from case to case.)
 The court can make a claim against the bond should the plaintiff not pay up.